kevinshrestha/Apache-Cordova/README.md

 # Apache-Cordova
 a simple color screen changing application using Visual Studio with Apache Cordova

-In order for the application to run, you will need the following:
+In order for the application to run on your mobile device, you will need the following:

 1. Visual Studio